 EcoTulips began in 2009 when Keriann, a self described "green girl" met Jeroen Koeman, who hailed from a Dutch family of tulip growers.
 They fell in love, got married, and started the first certified organic flower bulb company in the US, EcoTulips.com.
 In September 2015 they moved from Central Virginia to Rhode Island and started their new endeavor Wicked Tulips Flower Farm.
 The duo has been importing bulbs from Holland and are now growing their own!
 Keriann is a native New Englander so Rhode Island's proximity to family combined with the colder climate made it perfect for starting a tulip farm here in the States - a long time dream of Jeroen's.
 They are incredibly proud and excited to be the only tulip bulb growers on the East Coast!

 As they did in Virginia, the couple will open up their farm to visitors in the spring.
-They planted 300,000 tulips and will host the only U-pick Tulip Event in New England!
-Tiptoe through their 2 acre tulip field and experience the sights, sounds and smells of spring.
+They planted 800,000 tulips and will host the only U-pick Tulip Event in New England!
+Tiptoe through acres of tulips and experience the sights, sounds and smells of spring.
 Bring home a fresh picked bouquet of the most amazing tulips you have ever seen.
 Visit their u-pick website www.wickedtulips.com for details.

 Jeroen and Keriann started EcoTulips because they believe pesticides don’t belong in our gardens where our children play and bees pollinate.
 They have been working very hard to protect pollinators by increasing awareness about the systemic pesticides used in the flower industry.
 These pesticides have been linked to declining bee, bird and butterfly populations.
 Making pesticide free bulbs available for the true nature lover is very rewarding and they enjoy being part of a fast growing community of sustainable gardeners and farmers.